NaveenPrabakar/navDB/README.md

 3. Data is cached in memory with expiration timestamp
 4. Application continues without waiting for database

+### Delete Flow

+1. Application calls `cache.delete(table, primaryKey)`
+2. Delete is immediately appended to WAL (durable)
+3. Entry is marked as deleted in cache (columns set to null)
+4. Application continues without waiting for database

 ### Read Flow

 1. Application calls `cache.get(table, primaryKey)`